- SAP reversed its position on the cloud with its 2017 position on partnering with Microsoft’s Azure.

 For Microsoft, this is a mistake.
 As we cover in our Study into SAP S/4HANA Implementations, S/4HANA has a had an enormous number of problems being taken live.

-The announcement says more thing on this point.
+The announcement says more things on this point.

 “Additionally, Microsoft will deploy SAP S/4HANA® on Azure to help run its own internal finance processes, and SAP will move its key internal business critical systems to Azure.”